permosegaard/faceswap-aws/README.md

 # faceswap-aws

-## automatically run faceswap on a gpu instance in aws
+## automatically run faceswap on a gpu instance in aws - NOW WITH INITIAL VR SUPPORT!

 ### requirements